tysonseang/bikesharing/README.md

 - In addition to a worksheet that maps out ride count by location, a bar chart on the same dashboard that shows the Station ID sorted by ride count would be useful.
 This list could be used to determine the necessary inventory levels at each station in order to better serve the most popular locations.

-- Secondly, an analysis of ride counts by customer/subscriber birth years would provide additional customer insights for targeted marketing campaigns.
+- Secondly, an analysis of ride counts by birth year for customers and subscribes would provide additional customer insights for targeted marketing campaigns.